VegaDeftwing/OpGuidesHugoSrc/content/Other/Conlangs/neography.md

 Does showing an audio spectogram qualify as a writing system?
 I think it can.
 Someone trained to do so could absolutely look at waveform or spectogram of a recording to understand what was being said - this idea has been taken further, see [Elektrum (omniglot.com)](https://omniglot.com/conscripts/elektrum.htm) but, say you literally show the raw spectrum, should that count as a script if others were trained to write it by hand?
 Is having others be able to write it by hand necessary for that definition?

 This quickly devolves into interpreting encodings as their own "language" which, like, I *guessssss* could have an argument made for, but it's a stretch.
 Still, I think there's value in the metaphor, and especially for the technically inclined, thinking about encodings and APIs as forms of communication and taking inspiration from the conlang and conscript/neoscript community can only stand to bring about clever, innovative ideas in storage, compressing, representation, and elegance.
-I think that's worth being open to.
-But lets come back to that -
+I think that's an idea worth being open to.

 ### How does this tie in to the current AI boom?

 I don't know if tools like ChatGPT will be something we all use every day.
 I also don't know if I *like* it.
 I have a big ol' blog post about it, {{< button relref="/posts/ai2" color="gradient-border2">}} Does It Still Count As A Tool? {{< /button >}} , of which the TL;DR is that I like computers to be deterministic and to feel in control, but using natural language makes me feel like I'm losing some of that, but I also appreciate its utility.

 I do wonder if there's room (or necessity) for changes to languages and scripts to fill in some gaps here?

-Would it be good to have a sort of water-mark font that is used to say "An AI wrote this" - maybe having a reserved space in Unicode for it?

-Obviously, this would depend on people not intentionally putting it back into the "human use" fonts, which would absolutely happen anyway.
-There might be some cryptographic way this could be done, but that assumes nobody will just run the generators locally to avoid this and that nobody would want to only partially alter the output - so not a great call.
-Plus this does sound like a massive pain, doubly so for users with accessibility needs.

-I think a more interesting consideration is how we can use new language ideas to get more utility out of the models.
+Maybe we could use new language ideas to get more utility out of the models.

 One idea that comes to mind for me is putting tone indication or other elements into the UI, that way the model can convey at least some of the emotional and facial cues that are so important to face-to-face communication.